Does Probation Show Up on Background Check? (Search Now)

 3. Get a copy of probation discharge paperwork.
 If the person was on probation in the past but has successfully completed it, getting documentation can help employers make a more informed decision and can lead to gainful employment.

-Being on probation doesn’t automatically mean a person cannot find employment or housing, but it can create issues when it shows up on a records screening.
-Depending on state laws and background type, a person can reply “it’s possible” to the question, “Does probation show up on background check?”
+Being on probation doesn’t automatically prevent someone from finding employment or housing, but it can cause issues when it appears on a records screening.
+Depending on state laws and the type of background check, it’s possible for probation to show up.

 References